lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 a row such that edges are only directed to the right.
 In general, topological orderings are not unique.

-An algorithm for topological sorting is based on depth-first search.
+One algorithm for topological sorting is based on depth-first search.
 Simply put, run DFS and output the reverse of the finishing times of vertices, where finishing time corresponds to number of steps taken by DFS.
 The algorithm loops through each node of the graph, in an arbitrary